With over one million installations across the UK to date, it’s clear that there’s something attractive about solar PV.

-By using the sun’s energy to generate electricity, you can save money on your electricity bills, earn money from the electricity you generate and that you sell back to the grid, as well as doing your bit to cut your home’s carbon footprint.
+By using the sun’s energy to generate electricity, you can save money on your electricity bills, as well as doing your bit to cut your home’s carbon footprint.

 First and foremost, your roof’s got to be right for the job.
 South-facing roofs are the best as they get the most direct sunlight throughout the day.
 East and West can also bring good results, but if your roof faces North, it’s not the technology for you.
 Whatever way your roof faces, it has to be free from obstructions – this might mean shading from trees or nearby buildings.

 If your prime focus is mainly on reducing the greenhouse gas emissions associated with your electricity supply, then solar will do that.
-A home solar installation can save up to two tonnes of carbon a year.
+A home solar installation can save about one tonne of carbon a year.
 And even if you’re not able to use all of this green electricity yourself, the excess electricity is exported so that someone else can use it.

 But it’s important to do the maths.
 If looking at solar from purely an economic point of view, there are some key considerations to factor in.
-A solar panel installation tends to cost upwards of £5,000, so it’s important to do the maths first.
+An average sized solar PV installation costs around £4,800.

 The more you’re able to use the electricity they generate during the daytime, the better value solar is going to be.
 So, lifestyle matters.

-If you’re retired, or planning retirement, and you’re likely to be around the house a lot, you’re likely to use more solar electricity, and make bigger bill savings.
+If you’re retired, or planning retirement, and you’re likely to be around the house a lot, you’re likely to use more solar electricity, and make bigger savings.
 If you work at home – as many of us are now doing thanks to lockdown – or are a stay-at-home parent, a similar logic applies.

 Installing solar when you’re already taking on other work can also improve the return on investment.